Weight-calibrated estimation for factor models of high-dimensional time series: Theoretical results with different factor strengths

+The requirements on $q$ are satisfied for fixed $q$ under Condition~\ref{cond.cov_a}, and also allow $q$ to diverge to infinity if $\delta_0<1$ or $n=o(p)$.
 Similar to the arguments in Remark~\ref{rmk.thm1}, Theorems~\ref{advauto}(i) and \ref{advour}(i) can guarantee the consistency of the corresponding ratio-based estimators for $r_0,$ which, combined with Theorems~\ref{advauto}(ii) and \ref{advour}(ii), can ensure that the respective loading space estimates achieve the same convergence rates.
 Therefore, we rely on the results in Theorems~\ref{advauto} and \ref{advour} to compare the theoretical properties of the standard and weight-calibrated autocovariance-based methods.